 The samurai in fact and fiction

-The samurai, or what the Japanese refer to as bushi, first rose to prominence during the Kamakura period, 1185–1333 CE, when the shoguns established themselves as Japan’s rulers.
-The samurai were soldiers who helped enforce the peace and secure people’s property.
-Often their services took the form of protection rackets, meaning that the people who refused to pay for their help were intimidated and threatened.
-The wars that took place at this time are perhaps better described as “skirmishes,” and before the engagements the participants would read out their lineages to make sure that they fought someone of the same status as themselves.
-But the samurai were also known to practice and to patronize the arts, and many art forms we today think of as quintessentially Japanese were first developed among them – including No theater, tea ceremony, haiku poetry, and of course martial arts such as archery and swordsmanship.
-Many samurai were Zen Buddhists, a version of the teaching which emphasized meditation and stoicism in the face of death.
+The samurai, or what the Japanese refer to as bushi, first rose to prominence during the Kamakura period, 1185–1333 CE.
+They were soldiers who enforced the peace and secured people’s property, but the samurai were also known to practice, and to support. the arts.
+Many art forms which we today think of as quintessentially Japanese were first developed among them – including No theater, tea ceremony, haiku poetry, and of course martial arts such as archery and swordsmanship.
+Many samurai were Zen Buddhists, a version of the Buddhist teaching which emphasized meditation and stoicism in the face of death.

-During the Sengoku period, 1467-1573 CE, this chivalric military culture was replaced by widespread bloodshed as the samurai came to make up the foot-soldiers of the vast armies that were pitted against each other.
-Yet when peace broke out in 1600 these soldiers were left unemployed.
-Some – perhaps a quarter of them – were made into bureaucrats in the new Tokugawa regime, others worked for the daimyo, and others again became ronin, masterless samurai, who roamed the roads of Japan looking for work and for adventure.
-Ironically, it was only now that the samurai came to constitute itself as a distinct social class.
-By recognizing only some families as proper samurai, the Tokugawa rulers reduced the number of soldiers in the country, and by enforcing the provision that only samurai could carry arms, they reduced the number of weapons.
+During the Sengoku period, 1467-1573 CE, the samurai made up the foot-soldiers of the vast armies that were pitted against each other.
+Once the wars were over, some were made into bureaucrats in the new Tokugawa regime, others worked for various daimyos, and others again became ronin, masterless samurai, who roamed the roads of Japan looking for work and for adventure.
 During the Tokugawa period the samurai class counted perhaps 10 percent of Japan’s population.
 The samurai were abolished in 1873, when Japan established a conscripted army, and their titles and privileges were exchanged for government bonds.

 Since 1945, the world of the samurai has been a staple of Japanese films and TV dramas.
-The artistically most significant of this output are the films directed by Akita Kurosawa, and his leading actor, Toshihiro Mifune, with his physical way of acting, has come to personify the way the samurai talked and carried themselves.
-Kurosawa has both influenced, and been influenced by, cowboy movies, and there are obvious similarities between the two genres.
-Kurosawa’s “The Seven Samurai,” 1954, was made into “The Magnificent Seven” in 1960, starring Yul Brynner, Steve McQueen and Charles Bronson, and his “Yojimbo,” 1961, was made into “A Fistful of Dollars,” 1964, starring Clint Eastwood.
+The artistically most significant of this output are the films directed by Akita Kurosawa.
+His leading actor, Toshihiro Mifune, with his physical way of acting, has come to personify the way the samurai talked and carried themselves.
+Kurosawa has both influenced, and been influenced by, cowboy movies.
+Kurosawa’s “The Seven Samurai,” 1954, was made into “The Magnificent Seven” in 1960, and his “Yojimbo,” 1961, was made into “A Fistful of Dollars,” 1964, starring Clint Eastwood.
 In both cases, entire scenes were lifted from Kurosawa’s originals.